 We started our Netarhat Journey at the ungodly hour of 4 O’Clock in the morning.
 This was to avoid getting blocked by a call for Bandh given on the day of travel (10th Dec.
 2003).
-I had the driver bring the Tata Sumo previous night.
-We loaded all the computers and other items early morning at 3:30 and started our journey with lot of anxiety.
-Some stretch of road had so dense fog that nothing was visible but thankfully it was limited in extent.
+I had the driver bring the Tata Sumo the previous night.
+We loaded all the computers and other items early morning at 3:30 and started our journey with a lot of anxiety.
+Some stretches of road had so dense fog that nothing was visible but thankfully it was limited in extent.
 We were cruising nicely and crossed Lohardagga without any incident.

-On The Way I kept clicking along the way in the hope of capturing some beautiful scenes to share with all of you.
+On the way, I kept clicking along the way in the hope of capturing some beautiful scenes to share with all of you.

 Finally, we reached the school around 11:30 AM.
 Thank God, we, the vehicle, and all the equipment survived the Bandh.
 As I entered the gate Anil Singh (188, my batch mate and now a teacher at Netarhat) immediately recognized me after 27 years.
 (Of course, he was expecting me.
 I am not sure he would have recognized me in an unexpected situation.)
 We immediately met Principal Karn Jee, who was visibly relieved seeing us survive all the disturbance.
 I also informed Varun Mishra (SP, Lohardagga, and Hatian) immediately that we were safe.